E-Gilley/Mint-Classics-Analysis/README.md

 The results show warehouse 'East' has by far the most types of products (38) and the largest quantity of those items in stock (219,183).
 Interestingly enough, it only houses one product line.

-But for now, with our baseline relatively set, we'll move on to looking at sales and the relationship that has with a product's inventory.

-Remember, our goal here is to help this company consolidate and potentially downsize its warehouse operations.

 ### Query 4: Employees and Offices

 Now, we'll look further into specific details about the company itself.